iscoe/coca/README.md

                             (optional) set to 1 to apply arbitrary rotations to tiles

 For one example of how to use COCA with real data, please see the [vesicle](https://github.com/openconnectome/vesicle) project.
-In particular, see the "vesicle-cnn" directory.
+In particular, see the code/vesicle-cnn directory.